Happy 1st Blogiversary Procrastinating Mum!

 You then need to pay a hosting company to actually host your website.
 I’m probably going to sound a bit silly now, but I didn’t actually realise that this was a thing.
 I thought that once you have your website and made it live, it just ‘went’ onto the World Wide Web.
 This also needs to be renewed every year.

 You’ll then start paying for ebooks, courses and anything else that will help you with becoming more knowledgeable and a better blogger.
+Before you know it you’ve spent a fortune so make sure you try and stick to a budget!

 You’ll Become Obsessed With Stats, SEO And Increasing Your DA